BroadbandForum/obbaa/docs/aggregator/index.md

     }
   }

-  grouping management-grouping {
+  grouping device-details{
+    description
+      "These four leafs collectively determine one module-set/one adapter.";
-    leaf device-type {
+    leaf type {
       type string;
       description
         "The type of device.
-It can be used for determining the module-set of YANG library.";
+Identifies the type of access node like OLT/ONT/DPU etc";
     }
-    leaf device-software-version {
+    leaf interface-version {
       type string;
       description
-        "The software version of device.";
+        "The interface version of the device , which uniquely identifies the yang-modules set & revision supported by the device";
     }
-    leaf device-model {
+    leaf model {
       type string;
       description
-        "The model of device.";
+        "The model of device.
+Identifies the hardware variant of the device.
+         Example 4LT/8LT card numbers etc";
     }
-    leaf device-vendor {
+    leaf vendor {
       type string;
       description
-        "The vendor of device.";
+        "The vendor of device.Eg Nokia/Huawei";
     }
+    leaf push-pma-configuration-to-device {
+       type boolean;
+       default true;
+       description
+         "By default, push the PMA configuration to the device when the device connects for the first time.
+This is done since PMA in OB-BAA is the master of configurations.
+Configure this attribute as false using <edit-config> to turn-off this feature and upload device configuration to PMA.
+          When this attribute is set to false, it will be automatically reset to true after the device configuration is successfully uploaded to PMA.";
+    }
+  }

+  grouping management-grouping {
+    uses device-details;
     container device-connection {
       uses connection-grouping;
     }